-NSCC's ETF process automates the creation and redemption of ETF securities when the underlying securities are eligible to be cleared through NSCC.
+NSCC's ETF process automates the creation and redemption of ETF securities when you want to safely and securly move the eligible ETFs and their underlying securities through the settlement process and have them cleared through NSCC.
 NSCC reports, clears, and settles ETFs and their underlying securities through its creation/redemption process.
 ETF processing includes a nightly distribution of domestic, foreign, and fixed income portfolio information.

 You can review the ETF portfolio constituents either on-line or in a data file.
 The ETF processing service includes a web-based tool displaying the ETF portfolio constituents and relevant cash amounts.
 Using this application, Members can download data to an Excel spreadsheet.
 Members can also elect to receive a data file of the same portfolio information.
 ETF Agents and Authorized Participants can access the Trading Relationship Management, a self-service web-based tool, that enables them to monitor and maintain relationships in connection with these create and redeem transactions.